SyntaxeQL/syntaxe/README.md

 `.query()`

 </td>
-<td align="left">This is an asynchronous method that uses the defined schema to query the defined data.</td>
+<td align="left">This is an asynchronous method that uses the defined schema to query the set data.</td>
 <td align="left">

 ```js